lzanini/mdbook-katex/README.md

 to configure its behaviour.
 These options are specified under the `[preprocessor.katex]` directive.

-The currently spported arguments are:
+The currently supported arguments are:
 | Argument | Type |
 | :- | :- |
 | [`leqno`](https://katex.org/docs/options.html#:~:text=default-,leqno,-boolean) | `boolean` |